Aiko Uemura and Yoshiharu Hoshino talk about skiing at Hoshino Resorts Nekoma Mountain, one of the biggest ski slopes in Japan

 Frozen 3 offers a clear view of the Aizu Plain

-More than six months have passed since Hoshino and Kamimura enjoyed skiing together, and now the connecting lift has already been completed, with only the opening of the lifts remaining.
+More than six months have passed since Hoshino and Uemura enjoyed skiing together, and the connecting lift is now complete, with only the opening remaining.

-Depending on the snow conditions, the "North Area" on the Nekoma side is scheduled to open first on December 1st, with the "South Area" on the Alts Bandai side scheduled to open on December 22nd.
+Depending on the snow conditions, the "North Area" on the Nekoma side is scheduled to open first on December 1st, while the "South Area" on the Alts Bandai side is scheduled to open on December 22nd.

 The "North Area" on the north side of the resort is expected to start the season early as usual and will be open for a long period leading up to Golden Week.
 However, by utilizing the connecting lifts, it is highly possible that the lifts in the upper area, where snow falls earlier (and remains later), will be able to operate even outside the base operating period of the "South Area."
 This is another benefit of connecting the two ski resorts